rcw3bb/query-ai/README.md

 ```

 ### Asking a question from a provided context

-If the payload has context, the question will be answered based on the provided context without using the database.
+Answers questions using the context provided in the request and not coming from the database.

 #### Endpoint